Pa. Senate Primary: Fetterman leads in latest poll, majority undecided - NewsBreak

 Pa.
 Senate Primary: Fetterman leads in latest poll, majority undecided

 HARRISBURG, Pa.
-(WKBN) — A new WKBN/Emerson College Polling/The Hill poll shows John Fetterman leading Democrats ahead of the May 17 primary, but a majority still undecided.
+(WHTM) — A new WHTM/Emerson College Polling/The Hill poll shows John Fetterman leading Democrats ahead of the May 17 primary, but a majority still undecided.

 The poll was conducted from March 26-28, 2022, interviewing 1,069 Pennsylvanians with a margin of error (MOE) of +/- 3 percentage points.
 The poll of 508 Democrats shows 37.3% were undecided in who they would vote for this May.